Treadmill walking can benefit your dog’s health and lifestyle, but which type to choose is the question: by land or by sea?

 Walking as a primary form of dog exercise

-The forward mechanics of walking outdoors on pavement or grass require the body to speed up and slow down while propelling the body ahead.
+The forward mechanics of walking on pavement or grass require the body to speed up and slow down while propelling the body ahead.

 Canine land treadmills